jonnybergdahl/Analog_LED_Controllers/README.md

 Open the [ESPHome programming page](https://web.esphome.io/) and click `CONNECT`.
 Select the FT232 serial port and click `Connect`.
 Select `Install` and then click `Select file`.
 Select the file downloaded in the previous step and then click `Install`.
 The install will now proceed.

-When install is finished, just remove the FT232 board and `BOOT` jumper, disconnect and connect power, and after a while Home Assistant will auto´detect it.
-Just add the device as usual and you will get a device with the following entities.
+When install is finished, just remove the FT232 board and `BOOT` jumper, disconnect and connect power, and after a while Home Assistant will autodetect it.
+Just add the device as usual and you will get a device with the following entities in Home Assistant.

 ![Home Assistant view](assets/hadevice.png)